Anti-Romani sentiment: Implications of anti-Romani discrimination

-The oppression against the Romani people has physical implications, and many have been permanently scarred, and even killed.
+The oppression against the Romani people has physical implications, and many have been permanently scarred and even killed.
 For instance, one major problem in current times is that many Romani women have been forced to be sterilized, which could be considered a blatant attempt to stomp out the Romani race from continuing.
 This violence is not a localized issue, for according to William Shankly of Ethnicity and Race in the UK: State of the Nation, violence against the Romani people is widespread, even as far as Britain.

 The oppression against the Roma people also has social implications.
 For instance, the prime minister of Hungary, Viktor Orbán, sided against the Roma minority in social issues, slandering the people publicly.
 As Andrew Ryder states, "The 'Gyöngyöspata case' marked the moment when the Prime Minister turned his fire from migrants onto Roma.
 Orbán's assertion that 'the people's sense of justice has been wounded', and that 'we need to give justice to the Gyöngyöspata people', excludes the Roma from the body of 'the people'.
 This message was not lost on the thousands of Roma who turned out to protest against the proposed national consultation."
 The Prime Minister publicly slandered the Roma people, leading to rebuttals from the Roma people.
 “Because of the discrimination, it is difficult for the Roma people to have a social identity.”

-Anti-Roma discrimination has caused depression, anxiety, psychosis, paranoia and eating disorders in Roma.

-Romani people are discriminated in the jobs market.
-Poor housing conditions and discrimination within the housing market significantly contribute to the exclusion of the Romani community.

-Romani people are discriminated in healthcare.

-The workshy stereotype has limited opportunities for non-Roma to engage with Romani people.
+Anti-Roma discrimination has caused depression, anxiety, psychosis, paranoia, and eating disorders in Roma; Romani people are discriminated against in the job market; poor housing conditions and discrimination within the housing market significantly contribute to the exclusion of the Romani community; Romani people are discriminated in healthcare; the workshy stereotype has limited opportunities for non-Roma to engage with Romani people.